The North York Moors is one of the most beautiful parts of Yorkshire, so make it the destination for your next countryside ramble.

 Indulge in incredible views as you journey between two idyllic North York Moors villages on this gentle 4.5-mile ramble.
 You’ll take on quiet fields, country lanes and moorland paths as you leave Hutton-le-Hole.

 Wander through the pretty woodland before you cross the moor to reach the Mary Magdalene Well, just outside of Lastingham.
-Here you can also visit St Mary’s Church, which dates back as far as 1078, before you nip into The Blacksmiths Arms for a drink and a spot of lunch.
+Here you can also visit St Mary’s Church, which dates back as far as 1078, before you nip into The Blacksmiths Arms, which is reopen for walk-ins, for a drink and a spot of lunch.
 You’ll go back a different way, walking along the Spaunton escarpment where you can look forward to more stunning views.
-Before you head off home, take a walk around the open-air Ryedale Folk Museum, which is conveniently placed next to The Crown Inn pub.
+Before you head off home, take a walk around the open-air Ryedale Folk Museum, which is conveniently placed next to The Crown Inn pub, which is also reopen for walk-ins.

 Check out the Hutton-le-Hole and Lastingham Circular route.